robolectric/robolectric/user-guide.html.md

     }
 }
 {% endhighlight %}
-Robolectric will set realPoint to the actual instance of <code>Point</code> before invoking any other methods.
+Robolectric will set realPoint to the actual instance of <code>Point</code> before invoking any other methods.<p>

+It is important to note that methods called on the real object will still be intercepted and redirected by Robolectric.
+This does not often matter in test code, but it has important implications for Shadow class implementors.
+Since the Shadow class inheritance hierarchy does not always mirror that of their associated Android classes, it is sometimes necessary to make calls through these real objects so that the Robolectric runtime will have the opportunity to route them to the correct Shadow class based on the actual class of the object.
+Otherwise methods on Shadows of base classes would be unable to access methods on the shadows of their subclasses.